-This recipe for Easy Vegan Tikka Masala is an absolute show-stopper!
+This easy vegan tikka masala recipe is an absolute show-stopper!
 It's better than takeout and filled with vegetables and plant-based protein.
 The thick and creamy sauce make it just right for pouring over coconut rice and it's mild enough that even my little kids enjoy it!

 What is Tikka Masala?